EuropeanTestingConference/europeantestingconference/pages/2017/topics/snippets/daniel-billing.md

 ---
-speaker: 3b.
-Daniel Billing
+speaker: Daniel Billing
 title: "&lt;To Be Announced Soon&gt;"
-id: daniel-billing
+id: 3a-daniel-billing
 training: true
 ---
 <i> This training is half-a-day and paired with the Usability training under the theme of the core parafunctional quality aspects</i>